What is one problem you should keep in mind when researching information on the internet?

 Step 2: Cross-reference the info with trustworthy sources

 These days, information circulates much faster than before.
 If something happens to be true and newsworthy, then the chances are that established media outlets have reported it already.
-Try to check Google News before sharing a post or retweeting something.
+Therefore, when spotting fake news, try to check Google News before sharing a post or retweeting something.

-Here are some reputable (and unreputable) news outlets:
+Here are some reputable (and unreputable) real news outlets:

 It is also a good practice to see what position expert organizations are taking on a matter in question.
-For example, if we suspect that something related to public health and medicine is false, we should check what is the official WHO’s position.
+For example, if we suspect that something related to public health and medicine is false, we should check what the official WHO’s position is.

 Step 3: Visit the profile of the person who shares the information